Chortophaga viridifasciata

 Chortophaga viridifasciata, the green-striped grasshopper, is a species of band-winged grasshopper in the family Acrididae.

+Range and habitat

 It is found in Central America and North America, ranging from British Columbia to the Gulf of Mexico (mostly east of the Rocky Mountains), south to Costa Rica.

 Green-striped grasshoppers inhabit relatively moist areas of short grass, such as roadsides and hay meadows.
-Their size ranges from 23 to 30 mm for males and 28 to 38 mm for females.